GSA/digitalgov.gov/content/posts/2014-03-20-six-tips-for-measuring-success-in-challenge-competitions.md

 ---
-url: /2014/03/20/six-tips-for-measuring-success-in-challenge-competitions/
 date: 2014-03-20 10:09:09 -0400
 title: Six Tips for Measuring Success in Challenge Competitions
 summary: 'You&#8217;ve run a challenge and prize competition, selected your winners, and distributed the prizes.
 If you think you&#8217;re done, guess again.
 There&#8217;s much more to challenge and prize competition success than getting a solution that solves your problem or meets the criteria.
-You need to measure success right after'
+You need to measure success right'
 authors:
   - ktrebon
 categories: